 Door closer installation

 Installing a door closer is fairly straightforward.
 But you need to be accurate when you measure where you want to mount your closer.
-There are different types of door closer and have designated mounting location so identifying this is crucially important.
+There are different types of door closers and have designated mounting location so identifying this is crucially important.

 Step 1: Identity the mounting location of your door closer.
 All door closers are designed to be mounted on the opposite side of your door latch but mounting location can be at the top, middle or bottom.